 Michele is a writer, actor, musician and director.
-She has written 18 plays for adults and children, which have been performed in theatres throughout Australia including Belvoir Street Theatre, The Seymour Centre, Troupe Theatre and Lamplight Theatre.
-As a performer, she had some success in London as a twenty-something (performing at the Half Moon Theatre as Herr Fergulshan) before returning to Australia and starting her own theatre company, Lamplight Theatre.
+She has written eighteen plays for adults and children, which have been performed in theatres throughout Australia including Belvoir Street Theatre, The Seymour Centre, Troupe Theatre and Lamplight Theatre.
+As a performer, she had success in London as a twenty-something (performing at the Half Moon Theatre as Herr Vogelsang in Karl Valentin’s Komiker Kabaret and the lead in a Channel 4 film – Freedom Fighters) before returning to Australia and starting her own theatre company, Lamplight Theatre.
 She has also taught English, French, Music & History in high schools.
 The part of Dramatis Scientificae she finds most exciting is performing in productions that include scientists improvising.

 Dr Phil Dooley

-Patrick Davies Trumper is an actor, writer and theatre director.
-He has performed all over Australia and the UK in a wide variety of plays (over 40, on latest count) – from playing Mozart in Amadeus at the Enmore Theatre, Sydney to performing as William Shakespeare at Stratford-upon-Avon and on London’s West End.
-His television appearances include guest roles on Darwin’s Brave New World, Farscape, All Saints, and The Escape of the Artful Dodger.
+Patrick is an actor, writer and theatre director.
+He has performed all over Australia and the UK in a wide variety of plays – from playing Mozart in Amadeus at Sydney’s Enmore Theatre to performing as Will Shakespeare at Stratford-upon-Avon and on London’s West End.
+His television appearances include guest roles on Darwin’s Brave New World and The Escape of the Artful Dodger.
 Patrick loves self-devised theatre, having written and directed shows for alternative venues as well as for high schools.
-He has also taught drama and English in schools for many years.
-Dramatis Scientificae is a departure from his usual fare and is proving both educational and great fun.